2026 Federal Budget – laws passed

 - Assets include real estate, shares, managed funds, cryptocurrencies and most businesses.

-- Share prices and crypto prices published on 1/7/2027 by trusted online resources can be used.
+- Share prices and crypto prices published on 1/7/2027 need to be obtained.

 - New build election: Investors who buy a qualifying new residential build can elect either the old 50% discount or the new indexation + 30% minimum tax – whichever produces a better outcome.
 A subsequent buyer of the same property will lose this election.

-- Knock down house and rebuild is not treated as a new built home as there is still one home on the same block of land.
+- Knock down and rebuilding is not treated as a new built home as there is still one home on the same block of land.
 Exceptions apply to multiple dwellings (e.g. duplex or units).

 Small businesses: